Enferlain/kuro_ui/PROGRESS_LOG.md

 -   **Robustness**:
     -   **Runtime Safety**: Implemented fallback logic in `Canvas.tsx`, `Node.tsx`, and `NetworkNode.tsx` to handle missing data in local storage gracefully, preventing application crashes when loading older state.

+### 8. Node Styling Standardization
+-   **Shared Components**: Introduced `NodeSeparator` and `NodeHeader` components in `web/components/NodeStyles.tsx` to ensure consistent styling across all nodes.
+-   **Refactoring**: Updated `NetworkNode`, `GeneralArgsNode`, `DataNode`, and `OptimizerNode` to use these shared components, replacing inconsistent manual styling.
+-   **Spacing Fixes**:
+    -   Removed the default `mb-5` margin from `FieldWrapper` in `FormComponents.tsx`.
+This resolved an issue where grid layouts had double the vertical spacing compared to block layouts.
+Spacing is now consistently controlled by parent containers.
+    -   Refactored `GeneralArgsNode` to split "Model Configuration" and "Flags" into separate sections, ensuring the separator between them has equal spacing (20px) above and below, matching the rest of the UI.